envisioning/vocab/vocab/machine-unlearning.md

 ---
 category: IMPL, DATA
+generality:
+- 0.775
+- 0.76
+- 0.745
+- 0.73
+- 0.715
+- 0.7
+- 0.685
 slug: machine-unlearning
 summary: Process by which an ML model is systematically modified to forget specific data, ensuring that the data no longer influences the model's behavior or decisions.
 title: Machine Unlearning
 ---